Jincy01/Food-calorie-estimation-using-ML/README.md

 **OBJECTIVES**

--** **:To develop a user-friendly web interface for uploading food images and estimating the calories -** **:To implement machine learning models using TenserFlow for the estimation of calorie based on food images.
+-** **:To develop a user-friendly web interface for uploading food images and estimating the calories.
+-** **:To implement machine learning models using TenserFlow for the estimation of calorie based on food images.
 -** **:	Develop a model that accurately estimates the calorie content of various food.